IronWifi/docs/configuration-guides/azure-ad-authentication-peap-mschapv2.md

-# Azure AD Domain Services Bridge
+# Azure AD Authentication with PEAP-MSCHAPv2

 This tutorial provides instructions on how to make PEAP-MSCHAPv2 authentication work with IronWifi and Azure AD.